amiturgman/video-tagging/README.md

 # VideoTagging Web Element
 This web element can be used to annotate videos frame by frame.
 It is useful when building solutions for video processing
-and there's a need to curate labeled videos for training or testing the computer vision algorithm used.
+and there's a need to curate labeled videos for training or testing a computer vision algorithm.

 **General**

 ***Regions & Tags***
-The element displays a selected video and allows the user to associate tags and text labels per frame.
+The element displays a selected video and allows the user to associate regions and text tags per frame.
 A **region** is a point or area within the frame, which can then be associated with textual **tags**.

 A **region** is represented by a json object, with a structure that depends on the 'type' property.